-Figure 10 shows the comparison of CFD predictions of the in-cylinder pressure and instantaneous heat released rate compared to measurements at A75 mode.
+Figure 10 shows the comparison of CFD predictions of the incylinder pressure and instantaneous heat released rate compared to measurements at A75 mode.
 The measured heat released rate is apparent heat released rate and the CFD predicted heat released rate is scaled to match the apparent heat released as derived from measurements.
-Table 2 comparison of emissions, closed cycle work (PdV_CC), burn duration (CA10-90) and indicated thermal efficiency (ITE).
-NO_x, soot and ITE compare well with measurements.
-Similar comparison for C75 mode are shown in Figure 11 and Table 3 that also shows emission and ITE compare well with measurements.
+Table 2 shows the comparison between predictions and laboratory measurements of emissions, closed-cycle work

+(PdV\CC), burn duration (CA10-90) and indicated thermal efficiency (ITE).
+Overall the predictions compare well with measurements.
+Similar comparison for C75 mode are shown in Figure 11 and Table 3 indicate that predictions of emissions and ITE compare well with measurements.

-Figure 10: Comparison of in-cylinder pressure and heat released rate with measurement at A75 for API three-cylinderOP 4.9L research engine
+Figure 10.
+Comparison of in-cylinder pressure and heat released rate with measurement at A75 for three-cylinder OP 4.9L research engine

-Figure 11: Comparison of in-cylinder pressure and heat released rate with measurement at C75 for the API three-cylinder OP 4.9L research engine
+Figure 11.
+Comparison of in-cylinder pressure and heat released rate with measurement at C75 for three-cylinder OP 4.9L research engine